Nan-tathren/Nan-tathren/README.md

 ## My Journey into IT

-After spending years in a completely different work field, I made the decision to pursue a career in software/web development.
+After spending years in a completely different work field, I made the decision to pursue a career in IT.
 It hasn't been an easy road, though.
 Transitioning into IT demands a lot of time, effort, and perseverance — especially since I'm juggling my **non-IT full-time job**, a **side hustle**, and **family responsibilities**.

 The challenge of balancing all these commitments while learning new technologies and building projects has been tough, but worth it.
 Every step of the way, I've had to develop strong **resilience**, **time management** skills, and a deeper ability to **stay committed to my personal goals** despite the obstacles.